venichdev/intro-repo/README.md

 # 👋 Hello, I'm Venich (venichdev)

+In the process, We trust

+## 🚀 About Me
+I'm Student master's degree mechanical engineer

 🎓 Master's student in Mechanical Engineering

 🚗 Focused on Electric Vehicle Drift Control using MATLAB & Simulink